Sheds

 Site Access Requires 10ft+ wide clear path Standard gate access

-There are also a multitude of siding options to consider:
+There are several siding options to consider:

 Three main siding types: T1-11 Plywood, Vinyl, and Fiber Cement